zachcasper/nimble/README.md

 ### Create Bicep extension
 ```
-rad bicep publish-extension -f types.yaml --target cableco.tgz
+rad bicep publish-extension -f types.yaml --target radiusResources.tgz
 ```

 ### Verify bicepconfig.json
-Open bicepconfig.json and verify the `cableco` extension is referencing the correct archive file.
+Open bicepconfig.json and verify the `radiusResources` extension is referencing the correct archive file.
 Bicep extensions in the same working directory can be the filename only.
 If you move the bicepconfig.json file or the extension archive, you must specify the full file path (not a relative path).

 ### Publish recipes
 This sample demonstrates recipes using both Terraform configurations and Bicep templates.
 Using Bicep templates for recipes has the advantage of being able to use Radius resource types in the recipe.
 In this sample, the recipe for the webService resource type uses the containers and gateways resource types.
 Terraform can only define resources from existing Terraform providers.
 We do not have a Radius resource provider for Terraform yet so it is not possible to use the containers or gateways resources in Terraform.